junproger/jscoffee/README.md

-# jscoffee
-# "jscoffee" it's a javascript a coffee-automat
+# jscoffee it's a javascript a coffee-automat